apache/incubator-teaclave-java-tee-sdk/README.md

 Teaclave Java TEE SDK provides seven components:

-- Teaclave Java TEE SDK Host.jar, provides API to create and destroy enclave instances, enclave service loading and unloading, remote attestation quote generation, and verification.
+- Teaclave Java TEE SDK Host Jar, provides API to create and destroy enclave instances, enclave service loading and unloading, remote attestation quote generation, and verification.

-- Teaclave Java TEE SDK Enclave.jar, makes java native image runs in sgx enclave environment, and provides a stub between host and enclave for their interaction.
+- Teaclave Java TEE SDK Enclave Jar, makes java native image runs in sgx enclave environment, and provides a stub between host and enclave for their interaction.

-- Teaclave Java TEE SDK Common.jar, provides an annotation for application, which helps to register user-defined interface parameters' type information for native image reflection.
+- Teaclave Java TEE SDK Common Jar, provides an annotation for application, which helps to register user-defined interface parameters' type information for native image reflection.
 Also, it defines the interface between host and enclave for underlying interaction, and it's transparent for the application.

 - Teaclave Java TEE SDK, provides all kinds of underlying JNI .so and building toolchains.